← Back to Knowledge Graph

 Where It Comes From

-> "The standard practice of open discussion gives too much weight to the opinions of those who speak early and assertively, reducing the quality of the group's decision." — Thinking, Fast and Slow, Ch 7
+> "The standard practice of open discussion gives too much weight to the opinions of those who speak early and assertively, causing others to line up behind them." — Thinking, Fast and Slow, Ch 7

 Cross-Library Connections

-Kahneman's structured interview protocol (Ch 21) is decorrelation applied to hiring: scoring each trait independently before forming a global impression prevents the halo effect from correlating all scores with the first impression.
+Kahneman's structured interview protocol (Chapter 21) is a decorrelation exercise: scoring six traits independently prevents the halo effect from correlating the errors across dimensions.

 The Implementation Playbook